Ashley Love-Mills

-Ashley Love-Mills (born September 19, 1988, in Orlando, Florida, is a fashion model, actress and beauty pageant titleholder who won the titles of Miss North Carolina USA 2013 and placed top 10 at Miss USA 2013.
+Ashley Love-Mills (born September 19, 1988 in Orlando, Florida) is an American actress, fashion model and beauty pageant titleholder who won the titles of Miss North Carolina USA 2013 and placed top 10 at Miss USA 2013.

 Personal life

 Ashley is originally from Orlando, Florida.
 The daughter of James and Gloria Mills, she moved with her family to Raleigh, North Carolina in high school.
 She graduated in 2010 with a BA in Media Communications from North Carolina State University with a minor in TV/film production.

 She makes her home in the Atlanta, Georgia area, and was named by Jezebel magazine (the city's lifestyle publication) as one of Atlanta's "50 Most Attractive People" in 2015 and was just most recently named by Rolling Out Magazine as one of Atlanta's Top 25 Women in November 2016.

 Miss North Carolina USA

 Ashley competed for the title of Miss North Carolina USA in 2010 and placed in the top 10.
 On November 10, 2012, she was crowned Miss North Carolina USA.
 During her tenure as Miss North Carolina USA, she created an anti-bullying campaign and, with help from the North Carolina Department of Public Instruction, she has been able to speak with over 25,000 students statewide about the serious problems of bullying.
-She now resides in Atlanta, Georgia and works full-time in entertainment as an actress and model.
+She is bicoastal between Los Angeles and Atlanta, and works full-time in entertainment as an actress and model.